 EnviroLeach Announces Partnership with Jabil for E-Waste Processing

-BURNABY, British Columbia, Aug.
-30, 2017 (GLOBE NEWSWIRE) — Mineworx Technologies Ltd., (the “Company” or “Mineworx“) (TSXV:MWX) (OTCQB:MWXRF) (FSE:YRS WKN:A2DSW3) announced today that EnviroLeach Technologies Inc. (CSE:ETI) (OTCQB:EVLLF) have entered into a strategic global partnership with Jabil Inc. (NYSE:JBL) to utilize the company’s patent-pending formula and processes for the recovery of metals from circuit boards and electronic waste (e-waste).
+VANCOUVER, British Columbia, Aug.
+31, 2017 (GLOBE NEWSWIRE) — EnviroLeach Technologies Inc. (CSE:ETI) (OTCQB:EVLLF), is pleased to announce that it has entered into a strategic global partnership with Jabil Inc. (NYSE:JBL).
+As part of the partnership, Jabil will utilize EnviroLeach’s patent-pending formula and processes for the recovery of metals from circuit boards and electronic waste (e-waste).
 The innovative new process will first operate at Jabil’s 650,000-sq. ft. facility located in Memphis, Tennessee.
-This facility will be one of the largest and most environmentally friendly chemistry-based e-waste recycling processing facilities in North America.

 EnviroLeach’s cyanide-free and acid-free based chemical formula operates at ambient temperature and at near neutral pH.
 The eco-friendly process helps responsibly manage the fastest growing waste stream in the world – electronics.